News

 AutoNorms was represented by Ingvild Bode, Anna Nadibaidze, Qiaochu Zhang and Tom Watts at the Responsible AI in the Military Domain (REAIM) Summit which took place in Seoul, Republic of Korea in September 2024.

-The AutoNorms team co-organized a breakout session entitled “Responsible Human-Machine Teaming Across the AI Lifecycle: An Interactive Scenario” together with Johns Hopkins University Applied Physics Laboratory (JHU/APL).
+The AutoNorms team co-organised a breakout session entitled “Responsible Human-Machine Teaming Across the AI Lifecycle: An Interactive Scenario” together with Johns Hopkins University Applied Physics Laboratory (JHU/APL).
 The session started with an interactive scenario exercise where the audience could choose among various options across selected stages of the AI lifecycle.
 The scenario was designed by Ingvild Bode and Ariel Conn (IEEE SA Research Group on Issues of AI and Autonomy for Defence Systems; Expert at the GC REAIM).

 The second part of the session was a roundtable discussion about the trajectory of the scenario, featuring Lt.
 Gen. Jack Shanahan (retired, US Air Force), Shimona Mohan (Associate Researcher, UN Institute for Disarmament Research), Lynn Piaskowski (Supervisor of the Human-Machine Engineering Group within the Air Missile Defense Sector, JHU/APL), Nehal Bhuta (Professor of International Law, University of Edinburgh; Commissioner at the GC REAIM), and Tom Watts (AutoNorms Honorary Senior Researcher, Leverhulme Trust Early Career Research Fellow at Royal Holloway, University of London).
 The roundtable discussion was moderated by AutoNorms’ Anna Nadibaidze.